 33, a mean

-officially still the Little Baldy Trail, Great Western Trail, Forest Trail
+officially still the Little Baldy Trail -- Great Western Trail, Forest Trail

-My Rocky Mountain leans on The Altar as viewed from
+My Rocky Mountain leans on The Altar as viewed from Rattlesnake, looking north toward

-Nice shady section of Altar-51.
+Nice shady section of Lazuli just west of the Altar.

 There are a couple of nice meadows full of Mules Ear blossoms, if you